European Christmas Market Food and Memories

 With the weather turning colder here in Detroit and Christmas preparations underway, we can’t help but reminisce over our favorite European Christmas markets.
+One of our favorite parts of the European Christmas markets was the food!
 Starting the last week of November and continuing through to New Year’s, Christmas markets pop up in squares all over Europe, from big cities to tiny villages.
 The real magic begins after dark when you can peruse stalls filled with sugar-roasted almonds, wooden toys, and smoked meats, all with a steaming mug of Glühwein (a hot spiced wine) in your hand.
 There is always some form of entertainment for the kids – usually a carousel, though we’ve seen a ride-on train, an ice skating rink, and camels!
 We found the perfect way to experience a city during this time of year was to tour the main attractions during the day and soak up the Christmas market atmosphere and delicious treats that evening before heading home.

-Since moving back to the States, we have tried to recreate some of our favorite Christmas market foods at home, namely crêpes, Glühwein, and chimney cakes.
+Since moving back to the States, we have tried to recreate some of our favorite European Christmas market food at home, namely crêpes, Glühwein, and chimney cakes.

 We’ve found making crêpes so much easier since we started using a crêpe spreader.
 Our method involves making them two at a time on a pancake griddle, but if you were making these with enough frequency, it would be worth acquiring a crêpe griddle like the professionals.
 Our current favorite crêpe recipe can be found here.